LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 - ...

 #### Events to be assigned
-- The party fight the Babalars b
+- The party fight the Babalars below/ atop the Coeden
+- The party fight the corrupted husk of

 ---
 ## Bismuth
 - Retrieve Kevin
-- Slay Musoko

 ## Jasper
 -